Which Honey Should I Use To Combat Hay Fever?

 Which honey is effective for hay fever?

 Contrary to widespread belief, local honey is actually ineffective in building resistance to pollen.
-This is because hay fever is usually caused by light grass and tree pollen.
+This is because most hay fever is usually caused by light grass and tree pollen.

 Which Honey Should I Use To Combat Hay Fever